RaedAlyan/Subway-Passenger-Counter/README.md

-# Subway-Passenger-Counter
+# Subway Passenger Counter

-This is a simple project to count the passengers who entered the subway using JavaScript
+A simple web app built using **JavaScript** to track the number of passengers entering the subway.